erees1/erees1.github.io/_posts/2023-06-13-transformer-memory.md

 Using this formula we expect 21.648GB peak allocated memory for GPT2-small. `pytorch.cuda.max_memory_allocated()` returns 21.898GB and the 250MB delta is accounted for by the unexplained activation allocations mentioned above.

-I plot a comparison of estimated to actual peak memory usage for various GPT2 models below.
+I plot a comparison of estimated to actual peak memory usage for various GPT2 models below I also include a line for the predicted steady state memory usage (i.e. exculding activations).

 <img src="/assets/img/blog/transformer-memory/GPT2-comparison.svg" alt="resize-1-1" />
 <div class="subtitle">